Complete characterization of $2$-near perfect numbers with exactly 2 prime factors: Introduction

 \section{Introduction}

 A classical object of study in number theory is the perfect number, an integer $n$ such that the sum of its divisors, $\sigma(n)$, equals $2n$.
 This concept has been generalized in various ways.
-One classic generalization is to pseudoperfect numbers.
-A number $n$ is said to be pseudoperfect if $n$ is equal to the sum of some subset of its proper divisors.
+One such generalization is pseudoperfect numbers.
+A number $n$ is said to be pseudoperfect if $n$ is equal to the sum of some subset of its divisors.

-Pollack and Shevelev \cite{PS} broke the pseudoperfect numbers down further.
+Pollack and Shevelev \cite{PS} refined this hierarchy.
 They defined a number to be a $k$-near perfect number if $\sigma(n) = 2n + \sum_{i=1}^k d_i$ for $k$ distinct positive divisors $d_i$ of $n$.
+We call $d_1,\ldots,d_k$ the \textit{omitted divisors} of $n$.
 A number $n$ is said to be \textit{abundant} if it satisfies $\sigma(n) > 2n$.
 If $n$ is $s$-near perfect for some $s>0$, then $n$ must be abundant, but the converse does not hold; 70 is a counterexample.
 Numbers which are abundant but not $k$-near perfect for any $k$ are said to be \textit{weird} and were first investigated by Benkowski and Erd\H{o}s \cite{BE}.
 There is a classic conjecture that all weird numbers are even.

 Recently, Jeba S, Roy, and Saikia \cite{JRS} introduced the related idea of a $k$-facile number which is a number $n$ such that $\sigma(n)= 2n + \prod_{i=1}^k d_i$ where for $1 \leq i \leq k$ the $d_i$ are distinct divisors of $n$.